 The material of the tread can be timber, steel, glass, acrylic, panel product, or tiling.

 Shape and Size of Tread

 In a standard straight run of stairs in a residence, the minimum depth is 10 inches.

 - A simple rectangular tread can be used on staircase designs.

 - In residential settings, treads can be covered in carpeting.

-- You can display tread numbers for a run in plan, elevation or section view.
+- You can display tread numbers for a run in the plan, elevation, or section view.

 The riser is the vertical portion between each tread on the stair.
 Not all stairs have risers.
-The rise-less steps are known as the open tread.
+The rise-less steps are known as the open thread.
 Open riser stairs have grown in popularity in recent years.
-Closed tread stair has risers included.
-The vertical board forms the face of the step, also forms the space between one step and the next.
+The closed tread stair has risers included.
+The vertical board forms the face of the step and also forms the space between one step and the next.